 Expect Aggressive Collection Tactics

 If you’ve been assigned a revenue officer, you likely owe more than $100,000 in taxes or the IRS’ automated collection system has been unable to collect your tax debt.
-The IRS’ decision to assign a revenue officer to your case represents a serious escalation in their efforts to recover your tax liability.
+The IRS’ decision to assign a revenue officer to your case represents a serious escalation in their efforts to recover your tax liability and should not be taken lightly.

 - Subpoenaing documents